 Complete Guide to the Acute Care Nurse Practitioner (ACNP) Specialty

 An article published in Science Direct describes the evolving role of the acute care nurse practitioner, who are ‘increasingly' becoming members of critical care teams.
-Contributing factors to the evolving role of the ACNP includes the increasing demand for intensive care treatment services, and evidence that shows that acute care nurse practitioners have the ability to provide high-quality care when working as a collaborative member of a critical care treatment team.
+Contributing factors to the evolving role of the ACNP include the increasing demand for intensive care treatment services and evidence that shows that acute care nurse practitioners have the ability to provide high-quality care when working as collaborative members of a critical care treatment team.

 The American Association of Critical Care Nurses (AACCN) further explains that the ACNP practices in settings such as urgent care, rehabilitative care, hospice, or long-term acute care.

 A nurse practitioner has a variety of common duties, along with some duties that are potentially unique to the specific practice setting of an ACNP.
 Some aspects of the acute care nurse practitioner scope of practice include:

 - Interpreting diagnostic and laboratory test results

 - Making patient assessments and diagnoses

 - Initiating and managing patient treatment and care

 Some areas regarding the scope of practice of the acute care nurse practitioner depend upon specific state and hospital regulations.
 The American Journal of Critical Care published a survey where researchers assessed whether acute care nurse practitioners were credentialed to perform invasive procedures.
 An estimated 43 percent of ACNPs perform invasive procedures at facilities where they have privileges and credentials to perform these procedures.
 Other duties of the ACNP possibly vary by state and facility regulations.